ketilroed/git-tutorial/README.md

 *git add -A*

-Commit the the changes/new files.
+Commit the changes/new files.
 This command commits the tracked changes an prepares them to be pushed to a remote repository.

 *git commit -am “Comment of choice”*

-You know need to create a new project on Github.
+You now need to create a new project on Github.
 On GitHub press ‘Start a project’.
 Choose a repository name, preferably the same as your folder name (but not necessary).
 Make sure to leave the box for ‘Initiate this repository with a README’ unticked.
 Press create repository.
 You will now be provided with a link that can be used to push your local copy of the repository to Github.
 A description to create a new repository from the command line (which we have done above), or push an existing repository from the command line is also provided.
 Since we already have create a repository we will do the latter:

 *git remote add origin https://github.com/username/repository-name*